leandrosardi/csv-indexer/README.md

 ## Matching Criteria

+You can find values who match partially with the key.

 E.g: `['Ala', 'Armstrong']` works the same than `['Alan', 'Armstrong']` if you add a thirth parameter `exact_match=false`

 ```ruby